Josef Bican: Early life

 The family's poverty meant that Bican initially had to play football without shoes, which helped him improve his ball control skills.
 Bican attended the Jan Amos Komenský school, a Czech school in Vienna.
 For entertainment František and Josef would make a football out of old material and sometimes Ludmila would be left without one stocking.
 On some days they would arrive at school with dirty clothes and foreheads due to playing football before school.
-They would play matches between classes and betwe n schools, they had no time to study.
+They would play matches between classes and between schools, they had no time to study.
 Josef would play football so much that she had to lock him indoors to try and get him to study.
 The players at his school would whistle and call to Josef to get him to come to a match that day.
 He lived one story up, but this didn't stop him.
 He climbed out the window and played the game.
 The school team was victorious as the score was 12–2, Josef had scored 8 goals.

 His older brother, František, was also a good footballer, as he started playing for Hertha Vienna, aged 11.
 However, František died tragically at 17.
 They had brought him home with a knife in his heart.
 They had told the Bican family that it was a very unfortunate accident that he had taken his own life.
 In situations like these Ludmila was normally brave, however this time she was scared and she sent Josef to live with Vilík and his grandparents.

 Working at Schustek parquet factory, Josef would work around the office and in the warehouse and earnt twenty shillings a week.
 In the spring of 1931 Farbenlutz attracted Bican to start working for them as he would earn 30 shillings a week.